sunnyyang27/tftstats/README.md

 ### How and when to enter data
 TFTStats requires players to input the game state as it progresses.
 Since this is difficult to do in the middle of the game, the player only needs to screenshot their game at the start of a few rounds.
 In particular:
 - Stage 1: screenshot at the start of round 2.
-- Stage 2-4: screenshot at start of round 1, 2, and 4.
+- Stages 2-4: screenshot at start of round 1, 2, and 5.
 The screenshot at round 1 will help you fill out the last bit of information from the previous stage.
 - Stage 5+: screenshot at start of round 1 and 4.
 When you die, it is unlikely you will have time to screenshot your final game state.
 Instead, go to https://lolchess.gg/leaderboards, select your region and input your username.
 Find your game and use it input your final game state into the app.